szkertesz/crack-ti/questions/js.md

   new Promise(resolve => setTimeout(() => resolve(3), 1000))  // 3
 ]).then(alert); // 1,2,3 when promises are ready: each promise contributes an array member
 ```
-map an array of data into an array of promises, and then wrap that into `Promise.all`
+map an array of data into an array of promises, and then wrap that into `Promise.all`:

 ```js
 let urls = [